Welcome to my updated and impartial Jamplay review for 2019 where we look at the good and the bad of Jamplay.

 Just so we are clear some reviews and products (some, note all) mentioned on this site are affiliate linked which means that if you go ahead and purchase something then I will get a small amount of compensation.
 This does not mean that my opinions are biased by this.
 In fact, absolutely 100% of what I talk about is accurate and genuine.
 It`s far more important to me to give you a completely honest opinion than it is to make a bit of extra cash via affiliate links.

 Jamplay in a nutshell

 So there`s my online review of Jamplay.
 You have to be patient with a site like Jamplay.
 Spend a bit of time browsing at what you want to learn.
 Then pick one thing, start it, learn it all the way through so you are completely comfortable with the techniques taught, then move on to another set of videos.
-You will be certainly be a better guitarist for using the site in a sensible, steady way.
-Jamplay do provide you with the tools but it`s upto you to use them well.
+You will certainly be a better guitarist for using the site in a sensible, steady way.
+Jamplay does provide you with the tools but it`s up to you to use them well.

 There`s s so much more to the site too.
 Go and take a look around.
 I`ve seen a few reviews of Jamplay and to be honest they all seem like are there to advertise it.
-The best thing to do unless you don`t mind forking out some cash is get yourself a free account, set aside an hour or two and have some fun and then later on see if you want to pay for it.
+The best thing to do unless you don`t mind forking out some cash is to get yourself a free account, set aside an hour or two and have some fun and then, later on, see if you want to pay for it.